syed-zubair-ahmed/parkinsons-disease-predictor/README.md

-echo "# Parkinson's Disease Detection Web App
+"# Parkinson's Disease Detection Web App

+[Internship project, codeclause, Project level:Golden level]

 This project is a web application that predicts the likelihood of Parkinson’s Disease based on biomedical voice features.
 It uses a trained machine learning model (initially Random Forest, with the option to use XGBoost) and is built with Flask, Scikit-learn, and styled using Tailwind CSS.